Structure Adaptive Elastic-Net: Appendix

-Supplementary materials, which are available online, contain technical details and additional materials for the main article.
-Section S1 provides some analyses in a location model under the group structure.
+Below we provide some technical details and additional materials.
+The appendix is organized as follows.
+Section~\ref{sec app: Theoretical analysis in the location model under a group structure} provides some analyses of a location model under the group structure.
 This provides a theoretical motivation for the framework proposed here.
-In Section S2 we present a general version of Theorem~\ref{ampthm} and a technical lemma required for the proof.
-Lastly, some additional numerical results and more details pertaining to the simulation setups are presented in Section S3.
+Section~\ref{sec app: Proof of Theorem 3.1} presents a general version of Theorem~\ref{ampthm saenet group} and a technical lemma required for the proof.
+In the same section, we also provide a sketch for the proof of Proposition~\ref{ampprop saenet cov}.
+Sections \ref{sec app: Robustness across iterations} and \ref{sec app: Drug response prediction in leukemia samples} conclude with additional simulation results and real data analysis that are omitted above for brevity.